 Sargas is one of the southernmost bright stars in Scorpius, lying to the south of Shaula and Lesath, the stars that mark the tip of the Scorpion’s tail.
 It does not rise very high above the horizon for mid-northern observers.
 Those living north of the latitude 47° N cannot see it at all.

 Sargas can be found using two bright asterisms in the vicinity: the Teapot, formed by the brightest stars of Sagittarius, and the Fish Hook, formed by the Scorpius stars Antares, Acrab, Dschubba, and Fang.
 A line from Nunki, the top left star of the Teapot, through Kaus Australis, the bottom right star, leads towards Sargas.
 Alternatively, a line extended from Acrab, the top right star of the Fish Hook, through Antares, the brightest star in Scorpius, also points in the direction of Sargas.

 Sargas can be used to find several relatively bright star clusters.
 NGC 6541, a globular cluster in the neighbouring constellation Corona Australis, has an apparent magnitude of 6.3 and lies at a distance of 22,800 light years from Earth.
 NGC 6496, another globular cluster, is located in Scorpius and lies at a distance of 36,900 light years.
 The globular cluster NGC 6388 has a visual magnitude of 6.72 and lies 32,300 light years away and the open cluster NGC 6322 near the white subgiant Eta Scorpii has an apparent magnitude of 6.00 and lies at a distance of 3,247 light years.

 Sargas is located in the constellation Scorpius.
-Like other zodiac constellations, Scorpius is one of the 48 Greek constellations, first listed by the astronomer Claudius Ptolemy of Alexandria in his Almagest in the 2nd century CE.
+Like all zodiac constellations, Scorpius is one of the 48 Greek constellations, first listed by the astronomer Claudius Ptolemy of Alexandria in his Almagest in the 2nd century CE.
 The constellation represents the scorpion that stung Orion, the Hunter in Greek mythology.

 Scorpius is not particularly large – with an area of 497 square degrees, it is the 33rd constellation in size out of 88 – but it is one of the most distinctive constellations in the sky, with its brightest stars outlining the scorpion’s claws and tail with a stinger.